 - Install ground safety devices on munitions and gun systems to prevent inadvertent detonation or firing

-- High school diploma or GED is mandatory.
+- HS diploma or GED.
 Completion of courses in mechanics or basic electronics is desirable.

 - Normal color vision and depth perception